David Cameron: Welfare and benefits

 Upon entering office in May 2010, Cameron positioned social reform as integral to his government's broader ambition to tackle poverty and restore social responsibility.
 He promoted a "life chances" agenda that framed poverty not only in material terms, but in terms of a lack of opportunity and generational disadvantage.
 The government announced its intention to adopt a "lifecycle approach" targeting family life, education, mental health and addiction through coordinated interventions across those domains.

 Cameron extended reforms into broader public services through the "Big Society" agenda.
 A 2011 white paper proposed opening schools, hospitals, and council-run services to non‑public providers under "payment‑by‑results" contracts, with aims of improving efficiency and innovation through increased choice and competition.
 In December 2015, due to sustained concern over failing children's services, Cameron announced that persistently underperforming local authorities would be required to transfer services to high‑performing councils, independent charities, or spin‑out organisations—a structural reform intended to improve outcomes and accountability.
-Cameron's also government enacted welfare reforms, including the introduction of Universal Credit and the so‐called "bedroom tax", aimed at reducing welfare spending and encouraging labour market participation.
+Cameron's government also enacted welfare reforms, including the introduction of Universal Credit and the so‐called "bedroom tax", aimed at reducing welfare spending and encouraging labour market participation.
 These reforms were linked in academic studies to negative social outcomes—such as increased crime and welfare losses in deprived areas—even beyond fiscal savings.

 Cameron's government in May 2016 directed reforms specifically for social workers and those leaving care.
 Legislation envisaged a statutory care‑leaver covenant obliging local authorities to provide detailed entitlements up to age 25 in areas such as housing, employment, and health support.
 Additionally, mandatory mentoring for care‑leavers and a shift in the balance of decision‑making to favor adoption over temporary foster placements were introduced to promote stability for vulnerable children.

 Constitutional referendums

-As a part of the deal to enter into coalition with the Liberal Democrats, the Conservatives pledged to hold a referendum on an 2011 alternative voting system.
-The referendum was held in May 2011 and proposed replacing the current first-past-the-post voting system with an alternative voting system, it was defeated at the polls and later go on to be a catalyst for the fall of the Liberal Democrats.
+As a part of the deal to enter into coalition with the Liberal Democrats, the Conservatives pledged to hold a referendum on a 2011 alternative voting system.
+The referendum was held in May 2011 and proposed replacing the current first-past-the-post voting system with an alternative voting system, it was defeated at the polls and later became a catalyst for the fall of the Liberal Democrats.
 Cameron agreed to holding the 2014 Scottish independence referendum and eliminated the "devomax" option from the ballot for a straight out yes or no vote.
 His support for the successful Better Together campaign extended to making a successful request to the Queen to intervene.
 He had also backed a successful campaign to retain the status quo in a referendum on changing the voting system, held at the request of his coalition partners.
 The 2016 referendum on the UK's membership of the European Union meant that his tenure as British prime minister saw an unprecedented three referendums on the UK's constitutional future.